wdi-red-coral/week_08-day_02-react-components-events/README.md

 -  Add click event to meme title that toggles the state of visible between true and false
 -  Make click event update state of `memeStyle` to `hidden` or `show`.

+### Change Page Theme

+-  Create a class that will change the font, font color, and background of the meme container and form
+-  Add a theme key to the state that will make the class be applied or not applied based on if it is true or false
+-  Add a button that will change the state of the theme

 ### Delete Meme

 -  Add deleteMeme function to App that removes meme by ID